-It is intended that the Combination will be effected by means of a Court-sanctioned scheme of arrangement between Just Eat plc and the Just Eat Shareholders under Part 26 of the Companies Act 2006.
+It is intended that the Combination will be effected by means of a Court sanctioned scheme of arrangement between Just Eat plc and the Just Eat Shareholdersan offer under Chapter 3 of Part 268 of the Companies Act-2006...), subject to the Panel's consent.
+However, the Company has reserved the right to elect (with the consent of the Panel) to effect the Combination by way of a Scheme instead of the Takeaway.com offer.

 The purpose of the Scheme is to provide for the Company to become the holder of the entire issued and to be issued share capital of Just Eat plc.
-This is to be achieved by the transfer of the (i) the Just Eat Shares in issue at the date of the Scheme Document; (ii) any Just Eat Shares issued after the date of the Scheme Document and prior to the time and date specified in the Scheme Document by reference to which entitlement to vote on the Scheme will be determined (the "Voting Record Time"); and (iii) any Just Eat Shares issued at or after the Voting Record Time and prior to the Scheme Record Time (as described in the Scheme Document) in respect of which the original or any subsequent holder thereof is bound by the Scheme, or shall by such time have agreed in writing to be bound by the Scheme, in each case, excluding any Just Eat Shares held in treasury and any Just Eat Shares beneficially owned by the Company and its subsidiary undertakings from time to time and, where the context permits, each of them (the "Scheme Shares") to the Company, in consideration for which the holders of Scheme Shares (the "Scheme Shareholders") will receive the Consideration.
+This is to be achieved by the transfer of the (i) the Just Eat Shares in issue at the date of the Scheme Document; (ii) any Just Eat Shares issued after the date of the Scheme Document and prior to the time and date specified in the Scheme Document by reference to which entitlement to vote on the Scheme will be determined (the "Voting Record Time"); and (iii) any Just Eat Shares issued at or after the Voting Record Time and prior to the Scheme Record Time (as described in the Scheme Document) in respect of which the original or any subsequent holder thereof is bound by the Scheme, or shall by such time have agreed in writing to be bound by the Scheme, in each case, excluding any Just Eat Shares held in treasury and any Just Eat Shares beneficially owned by the Company and its subsidiary undertakings from time to time and, where the context permits, each of them (the "Scheme Shares") to the Company in consideration for which the holders of Scheme Shares (the "Scheme Just Eat Shares.